ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Running_Simulations.md

 Load AMBER module and run minimization
 ~~~
 module load StdEnv/2020 gcc ambertools
+source $EBROOTAMBERTOOLS/amber.sh
-mpiexec sander.MPI -O -i min1.in -p prmtop.parm7 -c inpcrd.rst7  -ref inpcrd.rst7 -r minimized_1.nc&
+mpiexec sander.MPI -O -i min_1.in -p prmtop.parm7 -c inpcrd.rst7 -ref inpcrd.rst7 -r minimized_1.nc -o mdout_1&
 ~~~
 {: .bash}

 The option -O means: overwrite the output files if present.
 The output from the minimization goes into the file *mdout*.
-The total energy of the system is printed in lines beginning with "EAMBER =".
+The total energy of the system is printed in the lines beginning with "EAMBER =".
 If minimization is successful we expect to see large negative energies.

 >## Why minimization fails?
 >When you run minimization with the input file *min1.in* as described above the program crashes after 4 cycles.
 Try to understand why minimization is unstable, and how to fix the problem.